| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 by Matt Moody, Ph.D.

-According to research, reliability of body-language cues for detecting deception is no better than a flip of a coin (Miller and Stiff, Deceptive Communication, 1993).
-Ekman and O’Sullivan (1991) found that people in occupations where detecting deception is advantageous (federal polygraphers, judges, crime scene investigators, and psychiatrists) were not more accurate at detecting deception compared to average college students.
+According to Miller and Stiff (Deceptive Communication, 1993) the reliability of body-language cues for detecting deception is no better than a flip of a coin.
+Further, Ekman and O’Sullivan (1991) found that people in occupations where detecting deception is advantageous (federal polygraphers, judges, crime scene investigators, and psychiatrists) were not more accurate at detecting deception than average college students.
 In his book "The language of confession, interrogation and deception," Roger W. Shuy concludes that "human beings are not good lie detectors."

 Body-Language Signs of Deception